Bicycle Network: Directory

 The structure has become an important route in recent times, linking to the main Yarra Trail along the new soccer/rugby stadium in Gosh's Paddock.

-A Bicycle Network Victoria member reported broken ply sheets and related protruding tech screws.
+A Bicycle Network member reported broken ply sheets and related protruding tech screws.
 This surface is not of acceptable standard for a bike/pedestrian bridge.

 Care should be taken, especially as some of the protruding sharp screws are not easily visible.